Exact physical quantities of a competing spin chain in the thermodynamic limit: Surface energy

 We further calculate the surface energies in the rest regimes and the result is that all the surface energies can be expressed as the form of Eq.(\ref{surface}).
 The reason is that the bare contributions of the boundary conjugate pairs to the ground state energy are exactly canceled by those of the back flow of continuum root density, as happened in the diagonal open boundary case.

 The surface energies $E_{b}$ with certain $a$ versus the different values of boundary parameter $p$ are shown in Fig.\ref{fig43}(a).
-If $a=0$, all the NNN, charity and DM interactions are zero and the system (\ref{Ham-NNN}) degenerates into the Heisenberg spin chain with unparallel boundary fields.
+If $a=0$, all the NNN, chiral three spin and DM interactions are zero and the system (\ref{Ham-NNN}) degenerates into the Heisenberg spin chain with unparallel boundary fields.
 From the blue dotted lines in Fig.\ref{fig43}(a), we see that the surface energy of Heisenberg spin chain is smaller than zero, and is monotonically increasing with the increasing of $|p|$.
 When $p=0$, the surface energy is divergent, this is because that the strength of boundary magnetic field is quantified by $1/p$.
+The results are similar to the those of the Heisenberg spin chain with parallel boundary fields \cite{Grisaru95,Kapustin96}.
 While for the present model with $a\neq 0$, the surface energies can be larger or smaller than zero, and have two peaks and three minimums at some special values of $|p|$.
 At the point of $p=0$, the surface energy arrives at its minimum.
 The surface energy is smaller than that of Heisenberg spin chain if $|p|$ is large, and is larger than that of Heisenberg spin chain if $|p|$ is smalle.

 The surface energies $e_{b}(p)$ with fixed $a$ versus $p$ are shown in Fig.\ref{fig43}(b).
-Comparing Figs.\ref{fig43}(a) and (b), we find that if $|p|$ is large which means that the boundary field is small, due to the existence of NNN, charity and DM interactions, the surface energy is smaller than that of the Heisenberg spin chain.
+Comparing Figs.\ref{fig43}(a) and (b), we find that if $|p|$ is large which means that the boundary field is small, due to the existence of NNN, chiral three spin and DM interactions, the surface energy is smaller than that of the Heisenberg spin chain.
 We should note that the relation between $e_{b}(\bar q)$ and $\bar q$ is the same as that between $e_{b}(p)$ and $p$, where $\bar{q}=q/\sqrt{1+{\xi}^2}$.